 Settings on your primary SFTP server

-In the latest version of JSCAPE MFT Server, active-passive SFTP high availability clustering has been made easier than ever before.
+In the latest version of JSCAPE MFT Server, active-passive SFTP high availability clustering has been made so much easier.
 All you have to do is point both your primary and failover server to the same global datastore.

 Here's what you need to do on your primary server.

 Now, enter the JDBC URL of the external database that serves as your server's global datastore.
 This global datastore can be any RDBMS database.
-In preparing for this tutorial, we just created an empty database on MySQL (no tables) and added a user for administering it.
+In preparing for this tutorial, we just created an empty database on MySQL (no tables) and added an administrative user for it.

-and the username of our database user is: jscape_ha_admin
+and the username of our database user is: jscapeadmin

 We also enter that user's corresponding password.